pmean/build-website/text/00/causation.md

 >
 > **Example**
 >
-> Let\'s look at these nine factors with respect to smoking.
+> Let's look at these nine factors with respect to smoking.
 >
 > 1. There certainly is a **strong association**.
 > 2. The results are **consistent** across a wide range of researchers